tgbirmak/gitKullanimi/README.md

 # Remote 'a yükleme ---> git remote add origin https://github.com/tgbirmak/gitKullanimi.git

                                 # git remote -v
                                 # git add .
                                 # git commit -m "Add existing file"
                                 # git push origin master

+# nickname of repo default --> origin

+git pull --allow-unrelated-histories <nick name of repository> <branch name>

+like:

+git pull --allow-unrelated-histories origin master

+# upstream kavramı

+The -u flag is specifying that you want to link your local branch to the upstream branch.
+This will also create an upstream branch if one does not exist.
+None of these answers cover how i do it (in complete form) so here it is:

+git push -u origin <your-local-branch-name>
+So if your local branch name is coffee

+git push -u origin coffee